 Navalny filmmakers dedicate Bafta to ‘security risk’ journalist Christo Grozev

-The producer of Navalny, Odessa Rae, said Mr Grozev ‘gave up everything to tell the story and many other stories that need to be told’.
+The producer of Navalny said Mr Grozev ‘gave up everything to tell the story and many other stories that need to be told’.

-The filmmakers behind Navalny have dedicated winning the Bafta documentary award to investigative journalist Christo Grozev.
+The filmmakers behind Navalny have dedicated their Bafta documentary award to investigative journalist Christo Grozev.

 Bulgarian Mr Grozev, who features in the documentary about Russian opposition leader Alexei Navalny and events related to his 2020 poisoning, claimed before the ceremony he and his family were not allowed at the event due to being a “security risk”.